General Terms and Conditions of Sale, Performance and Delivery

 (1) Any periods for and dates of delivery shall refer to the point of time of dispatch (handing over to first forwarder), in case of ‘free buyer’s address’ deliveries they shall refer to the point of time of handing over to the relevant buyer, in case of deliveries involving equipment installation services to the point of time of set-up, and in case of deliveries involving equipment start-up services to the provision of equipment basically ready for operation (readiness for approval).
 Periods for deliveries shall start on the day of confirmation of order.
 The beginning of any period of delivery shall precondition the clarification of all technical aspects.

-(2) The period of delivery shall be prolonged for the term of failure to supply Grace Davison, unless the fault for such failure lies with Grace Davison.
-The foregoing stipulation shall apply mutatis mutandis in the event of any other interference with the performance of an obligation for which Grace Davison cannot be held responsible, as well as in the event of any enforcement of rights of retention.
+(2) The period of delivery shall be prolonged for the term of failure to supply Dr. Maisch GmbH, unless the fault for such failure lies with Dr. Maisch GmbH.
+The foregoing stipulation shall apply mutatis mutandis in the event of any other interference with the performance of an obligation for which Dr. Maisch GmbH cannot be held responsible, as well as in the event of any enforcement of rights of retention.
 In case of prolongation exceeding a term of one month, each contracting party hereto shall be entitled to repudiate the relevant contract, unless performance was effected prior to the receipt of the relevant declaration of repudiation.

 (3) To the extent not unacceptable, partial deliveries shall be permissible.